hershel-theodore-layton/expr-dump/README.md

 ## Why do you need this?

+Run code during build-time, codegen the values you were interested in back to Hack code, write it to a Hack source file, and you have build-time compute.

 You have data you need in your program that will not change between releases.
 All data that enters your program has the type `mixed`, therefore you must cast it to a typed value in order to process it.
 If you do this safely, this incurs